 According to research, “listening to music appears to be able to change brain functioning to the same extent as medication… dominant brainwave activity frequencies associated with conscious states such as concentration, anxiety, and sleep… Slow beats promote the slow brainwaves associated with hypnotic or meditative states.”

 So, basically, you want the experience that Phoebe from FRIENDS describes: “(in a soothing voice) Relax every muscle in your body.
 Listen to the plinky-plunky music.
 Okay, now close your eyes, and think of a happy place.“

 There are a variety of fun waterproof speakers that can be used in the tub area these days.
 To play soothing playlists, simply connect your Google Home or Alexa.
 One I have created specifically for bath time can be found here.

 Adding your favorite drink to a bath can make it even more enjoyable and relaxing!

-With the addition of a bath tray, glass holder, or side shelf to place your beverage on, you can enjoy a Spritzer, Lemonade, Sparkling Water, or a nice glass of wine in style.
+With the addition of a bath tray, glass holder, or side shelf to place your beverage on, you can sip splendidly on a Spritzer, Lemonade, Sparkling Water, or a nice glass of wine in style.
 (Of course, a water bottle should be nearby to keep you hydrated.)

 Eliminate External Stimuli (As Best You Can!)